hanakslr/an-overly-specific-pdf-parser/README.md

 2. ProseMirror is a great format for a live editor (of which I chose the Tiptap editor thats built on it for a nicer interface) - but complicated for normal, non-editor rendering.
 Initially, I thought I might store directly in ProseMirror JSON, extending the schema as needed, and then implementing the render methods in that schema to display in a non-editable view.
 But this added a ton of unneeded complexity.
 I settled on an intermediary format that is prosemirror flavored.
 I can convert it to prosemirror and back for an editable view, but create my own view-only components with less restrictions.
 Editing was moved to out of scope.

+The output of this is consumed by [town-plan-website](https://github.com/hanakslr/town-plan-website) and deployed at https://willistonvtdraft.townplan.us

 That said, this setup was really cool, because `doc_server` is a FastAPI server that serves up a ProseMirror document, and inside `tiptap` is a minimal tiptap (prose mirror) editor that read from the server.
 This meant that while I was using the ProseMirror schema as my storage format, I could see the document convert in real time, which gives an oppurtunuity to loop in feedback to the generation (if it looks right or not).
 I eventually killed the live viewer when I changed schemas, but I think its useful to explore in the future - especially, how the output could be used to automatically inform and potentially correct LLM suggestions of how a certain block should render.

 This whole process is orchestrated by LangGraph.